RosemaryOjwang/Global-Co2-Emissions/README.md

 ## Key Visualizations
 📈 Line Chart:
-Shows CO₂ emissions by the top 10 emittor country over time.
+Shows CO₂ emissions by the top 10 emittor countries over time.
 This helps users compare how emissions have increased or decreased in the countries across decades.

 🌍 Map Visualization:
 A filled map that highlights CO₂ emissions by country.
 Color intensity represents the scale of emissions, providing a quick global overview.